A Dutch journalist exposed the mob and defied death threats. Now he’s been shot in the head.

 “Is the Netherlands becoming a narco-state?” the BBC asked at the time.

-By the time he was arrested at a mansion in a wealthy neighborhood of Dubai in December 2019, Taghi had become of Europe’s most wanted fugitives.
+By the time Taghi was arrested at a mansion in a wealthy neighborhood of Dubai in December 2019, he had become of Europe’s most wanted fugitives.

 Taghi denies the charges.
 His attorney could not immediately be reached for comment.